 Gene-Editing Scientist's 'Actions Are A Product Of Modern China'

-In the fall of 2017, Chinese state broadcaster CCTV aired a series promoting the country's achievements in science and technology.
+In the fall of 2017, Chinese state broadcaster CCTV aired a series promoting China's achievements in science and technology.
 One episode profiled a Chinese scientist who claimed to have invented a gene-sequencing machine that outperformed those in the West.

 "Somebody said we shocked the world with our machine," a man in his mid-30s says with a proud smile into the camera.
 "Yes, they're right!
 I did that — He Jiankui!
 That's me who did that!"